Connecting De-centralized Enterprises to Speed Growth

 The Integrify team spent time on-site installing and implementing the Integrify software.
 The only challenge Cardinal face was getting all the departments to agree to standardization; each entity was concerned that its individual process as well as exceptions would be overlooked.
 “The business process analysis part of the implementation was very helpful [in that respect],” said Jonathan Turner, VP of MIS at Cardinal.

-In 2005, as its business quickly scaled up, Cardinal enhanced its implementation by upgrading to Integrify 3.5.
-The latest version of the software provided additional capabilities that Cardinal was able to immediately put into place and begin using.
+As its business quickly scaled up, Cardinal enhanced its implementation with the latest version of the software provided additional capabilities that Cardinal was able to immediately put into place and begin using.
 The company benefited from the automatic process escalations, extended hierarchy of process categories and expanded process definition in particular.

 The automatic process escalation allowed Cardinal to define notifications that can escalate based on time, create pre-defined rules that move a process along without continual user monitoring, and automatically escalate and trigger action notifications, to ensure quicker more efficient movement of requests through the process.